Cumulative Consensus Score: Label-Free and Model-Agnostic Evaluation of Object Detectors in Deployment: Inside Cumulative Consensus Score

 \section{Inside Cumulative Consensus Score}

 This section describes the methodology for computing the Cumulative Consensus Score (CCS) at the image level.
 Fig.~\ref{fig:ccs.computation.workflow} illustrates the workflow and the mindset for how CCS is designed, as well as comparing the result of two object detectors~$f_1$ and~$f_2$.
-Given an image $img$, TTDA is conducted to build~$M$ variations via techniques such as adding Gaussian noise or photometric augmentations such as shifting weather conditions.
-As there is no shearing or cropping of images in our augmentation pipeline, for all augmented images, any object (e.g., pedestrian) should be located at the same location in the image plane.
+Given an image $img$, TTDA is conducted to build~$M$ variations using TTDA techniques i.e. photometric augmentations such as shifting weather conditions.
+As there is no shearing or cropping of images in our augmentation pipeline, for all augmented images, any object (e.g., Car) should be located at the same location in the image plane.
 In this regard, a \emph{necessary condition} of a high-performing object detector is to generate bounding boxes among images that induce a larger overlap.
 In Fig.~\ref{fig:ccs.computation.workflow}, object detector~$f_1$ performs better, as the bounding boxes being produced across different images have higher overlap.
 As shown in subsequent paragraphs, CCS utilizes such a concept and characterizes the degree of overlap by computing an aggregated value utilizing the standard IoU computation across augmented images.
-Notably, the computation of CCS characterizes the subtlety that can occur when multiple objects are present in an image, so an extra association step is needed.